 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
+Provide goals and objectives that will guide the applicant's efforts to support compliance with the core requirements as outlined under Project-Specific Information.
 They should be clearly linked to the problem identified in the preceding section and measurable.
+(An example of a measurable objective is an increase in the number of DMC training events conducted.)